-Teesside High School in Eaglescliffe has unveiled the plans for its brand new Sixth Form building today (7 March).
+The School unveiled the plans for its brand new Sixth Form building in March.
 The bespoke, two storey building will be located on the school site with the design of a scale to meet the growing demand for Sixth Form places from across the Tees Valley and beyond.
+The School received confirmation of the funding for the Sixth Form in January and work has moved on apace since then.
+Read more here.

 In the Sixth Form we provide a pre-University environment where the atmosphere is challenging and purposeful, strengthening each student’s ability to face the world with confidence and independence.